DrInfiniteExplorer/pyopath/README.md

 # What is this then?
 It can do the stuff above, but it can also query structures of objects in the application space itself, not just data documents. yay!

+Or well, it will be able to, once it's up and running properly.
+Currently I'm working on just making an xpath AST.

+# Notes and links

 ply docs
 https://github.com/dabeaz/ply/blob/master/doc/ply.md